meffie/virt-lab/README.md

     Install and remove guests on a local kvm hypervisor using cloud-init images.

-## KVM
+## KVM Setup

-A local KVM hypervisor must be installed and running along with `libvirt`.
-An Ansible playbook to install the local KVM hypervisor and required tools is provided in the `kvm` directory.
-Be sure you are able to connect to the locally running libvirt daemon, e.g. `virsh list --all` before proceeding.
+A local KVM hypervisor must be installed and running along with `libvirt` before `virt-lib` can be run.
+An Ansible playbook to install the local KVM hypervisor and the required libvirt tools is provided in the `kvm` directory.
+Be sure you are able to connect to the locally running libvirt daemon, e.g., `virsh list --all`, before proceeding.

-It is also possible to use Xen as a local hypervisor.
-See the "Advanced" `kvm-install-vm` configuration options.
+It is also possible to use Xen as a local hypervisor for virt-lab images.
+See the "Advanced" `kvm-install-vm` configuration options for more information.

 ## Installation

-The `virt-lab` program and related files can be installed with:
+Install `virt-lab` with the following commands, running as a non-root user:

+    $ make update
-    make update install
+    $ make install

 ### Ubuntu notes